Knowledge Hub

 (--sync); access prints the ArgoCD admin credentials and how to open the

-backward compatibility.)openframe prerequisites check|install [cluster|app] — the prerequisite
+UI. (app was previously named chart.)openframe prerequisites check|install [cluster|app] — the prerequisite

 checks/installs as first-class commands.openframe update — self-update of the CLI binary (checksum + cosign verified,